COVID-19 (Coronavirus): Notices related to COVID-19 for members, groups and brokers – READ MORE.

 Stress and Oral Health

-It’s natural to feel stressed, especially during a global pandemic.
-However, when it begins to disrupt your normal routines, pay attention.
-When an excess amount of the stress hormone cortisol is found in the mouth, you’re more susceptible to chronic diseases, including gum disease.2 It’s also been proven to contribute to:
+Stress and anxiety are common mental health challenges that affect many people globally.
+Stress can make your heart rate increase, breathing shallow, and blood pressure spike, leading to clenching and grinding of teeth.
+When an excess amount of the stress hormone cortisol is found in the mouth, you’re more susceptible to chronic diseases, including gum disease.2 It has also been proven to contribute to:

 Mental Illness and Oral Health